duytran-git/ifcOpenShell-python/README.md

 - dimensions
 - the total window area of the wall

-### The result of the assignment includes two file:
-- A report of the assignment, explain what results you achieved and how you did it.
-The format of the report should be a .pdf file;
-- The Python code with the format of .py file.

 ### Requirements of the Python code:
 #### The main part of the code should be wrapped in the main() function, for example:
 def main(model_path):